pawpandey/scripts/checklist.md

 # Checklist

-- Change arrows to texted arrows
+- PS-6844 [Onboarding] An onboarding step re-appears after server deployment.
 - Pointing fingers not always show in HQ
 - Separate GachaSet/RenderAreaShared into its own prefab
 - Separate GachaSet/GachaSetUI into its own prefab
 - Separate GachaSet/UnitPreviewUI into its own prefab
-- PS-6844 [Onboarding] An onboarding step re-appears after server deployment.
 - VerticalLayoutGroup instantly set on the same frame
 - Make sure bundle downloading at funnel end visually appears how you would expect it to
 - Onboarding Step 12 got stuck on 16 after Andrew let the game idle -> disconnect